 - Care/Of: Some people might rather have a fruity cocktail than a house-made mead and for that, there's Care/Of, a little lounge-type bar with sleek and modern flair located just off the canal.

-After having a casual craft beer at one of the pubs, taverns, or breweries in town, head to one of these high-energy dance floors to party until the wee hours of the morning:
+After having a casual craft beer at one of the pubs, taverns, or breweries in town, head to one of Malmo's high-energy dance floors to party until the wee hours of the morning.

 - Étage: At this eccentric club, you can boogie to old-school classics on one dance floor, and to more current tunes on another.
-This vast hangout houses six bars and a casino.
-Everyone in your group will find what they're looking for (karaoke, dancing, gambling, and the like).
+This vast hangout houses six bars, so everyone in your group will find what they're looking for.

 - Club Privé: The clubs in Sweden don't mess around.
-Multiple floors is the standard here and Club Privé has four.
+Having multiple floors is the standard here and Club Privé has four.
 Translating as "Club Private" in English, this nocturnal spot looks sleek and luxurious on the inside, but don't be fooled: The crowd can get wild.

 - KB: KB, short for Kulturbolaget ("culture company" in English), is not your average nightclub.
 Rather, it caters to a rock 'n roll kind of crowd.
 You can find bands and DJs jamming live in this industrial venue on any given weekend night.

-While it isn't known for being a gambling destination, per se, Malmo does have a casino for those who feel more at home at a blackjack table or a slot machine.
-Casino Cosmopol, located at Kungsparken, is one of Sweden's largest casinos.
+While it isn't known for being a gambling destination, per se, Malmo does have options for those who feel more at home at a blackjack table or a slot machine than a nightclub.
+The most popular is Casino Cosmopol, located at Kungsparken, which is one of Sweden's largest casinos.
 It has all the games you would expect to find in a traditional casino, but it certainly isn't a sweatpants type of place.
 In Malmo, you dress up to try your luck, so don't err on the side of casual.